Motor Vehicle Racing on a Highway

 If you are the driver in a vehicle that is “racing,” you can be charged with a first-degree misdemeanor punishable by up to twelve months in jail and a fine of $500 to $1,000 dollars.

-Second Offense of Racing – Second Degree Misdemeanor
+Second Offense of Racing – First Degree Misdemeanor

 The court can order a period of impoundment or immobilization of the driver’s vehicle.
-However, for the second offense, the Department of Highway Safety and Motor Vehicles will revoke your driver’s license for two years.
+For the second offense, the Department of Highway Safety and Motor Vehicles will revoke your driver’s license for two years.

 The Law Enforcement Officer Can Seize Your Vehicle for a Second Offense